azzamsa/awesome-cl-software/README.md

 #### Chat Bot

+- [Alice](https://github.com/TeMPOraL/alice) - Alice Margatroid, a dollmaster that pretends not to be a doll itself.
+[No license Specified].
 - [Lisp-paste](https://github.com/stassats/lisp-bots) - Bots from #lisp.
 [MIT].
 - [Magitek](https://github.com/sjl/magitek) - Whimsical robots infused with just a hint of magic.
 No license specified.